wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 == Frequently Asked Questions ==

-**Which user name I need to set?**
+**Which username/password do i need to set?**

-You must have to set Administrator level user/pass to submit form data into SugarCRM Lead module.
+You need to set username/password of your SugarCRM user.
 Once you have successfully tested your credentials, Click on SAVE button to save your User/Password into WordPress database.

 **Leads not generating on SugarCRM side ?**

 You haven't saved your SugarCRM credentials properly.
 Go to your SugarCRM menu check your login details once again by 'Test connection' and then click 'Save changes'.
 It should work now provided if details are correct.

-**Is my credentials safe on WordPress?**

-Yes, Your credentials will be stored in MD5 format.
-So, nobody can access or read your credentials even from database.

 **I want to synchronize additional fields of differente module other then Lead module.**